csukuangfj/rfcs/RFC0003-sparse-roadmap/README.md

 vectors, matrices, or tensors that form algebras with various algebra operations as well as functions on algebra elements.

-When representing data as an array in computer memory, a array storage format must be selected.
+When representing data as an array in computer memory, an array storage format must be selected.
 The simplest and most general array storage format is the strided array format where the data values are stored continuously in memory so that the storage location any array element